w3c/baggage/baggage/HTTP_HEADER_FORMAT_RATIONALE.md

 While the semantics of header values are specific to the producer and consumer of a key/value pair, we concluded that string values should be encoded at the producer and decoded at the consumer and that the specification should define a mechanism for that.

-Url encoding is a low-overhead way to encode Unicode characters for non-Latin characters in the values.
-Url encoding keeps a single word in Latin unchanged and accessible.
+URL encoding is a low-overhead way to encode Unicode characters for non-Latin characters in the values.
+URL encoding keeps a single word in Latin unchanged and accessible.

 ## Limits